How much does Google Adwords cost? (Now Google Ads)

-Click on the ‘start with a website’ tab.
+Click the ‘start with keywords’ tab.

 In the columns to the right, you’ll notice the total search volume, bid cost (low range) and bid price (high range).
 The bid cost here is what you would pay for each visitor that clicks on your ad.

 The cost of high volume searches may come as a shock, however, it’s important to keep in mind high search volume doesn’t necessarily guarantee your ads will convert.

 This is where long-tail keyword phrases can prove to be highly profitable.

 For example, ‘swimming pools Perth cost’ targets a specific intent and is more likely to generate ready-to-buy customers as opposed to targeting just ‘swimming pools’.

 For the time being, ignore the bidding price, we’ll get back to that in a moment.

 Create a spreadsheet with four headings and list the keywords and phrases you think are most relevant: